SShojaie/happiness_squad_ETL/README.md

 - Vivi Santosa

 ## Project description / online:
-The goal of this ETL project is to extract data related to our project 1 “The Pursuit of Happiness” from various disparate sources.
+The goal of this ETL (Extract - Transform - Load) project is to extract information, transform, and then load them.
+We use data related to our project 1 “The Pursuit of Happiness” from various disparate sources.
 Unlike the global scope of our first project, the focus of this ETL exercise will be on Canadian data.
 Once acquired, source information will undergo transformation to obtain data that is clean, disambiguous, and ready-to-consume.
-Transformed datasets will be loaded into afinal production database.
+Transformed datasets will be loaded into a final production database to be used for analysis or display.
 <br>
 ## Data sources:
 - API: StatCan Life Satisfaction <br>